joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

 Folder of data-files, used for grouping similar types of files with data-properties.
 Enables validating a group of files.
 #### Properties
 * schemas
-  * schema `Connects a validation-file to a file in folder.`
+  * schema `Connects a validation-file to all files in folder.`
-    * fileReference `Reference to the file to validate the group of files against`
+    * fileReference `Reference to the validation-file`

 ## <a id="file"/>[file](#file) : [unit](#unit)
 File in the archive.